What are corporate strategic advisors, consultants, coaches & mentors?

 Think: doing the same thing repeatedly and expecting different outcomes!

-Actions that do not contribute in clear and substantial or even minute ways to corporate visions and goals are neither strategies nor tactics; they are merely random actions with ill-defined goals.
+Actions that do not contribute in clear and substantial or even minute ways to corporate visions and goals (whether a corporation of 100 or one) are neither strategies nor tactics; they are merely random actions with ill-defined goals.

 Think: chaos, think high risk think exponential costs!